Château Petit Village

 The history of Château Petit Village

 The history of Château Petit Village in Pomerol, France, dates back to the 17th century.
-It is likely that a first wine estate was created at this location during this period, but no trace remains.
-The current château was built in the 18th century by the de la Tour du Pin family, who were noble family from the region.
+It is likely that a first wine estate was created at this location at that time, but no trace of it remains.
+The current château was built in the 18th century by the de la Tour du Pin family, who were a noble family from the region.

 In 1919, Château Petit Village was purchased by Fernand Ginestet, a renowned wine merchant in Bordeaux.
 Ginestet modernised the estate and began producing quality wines.
 Château Petit Village quickly became one of the most prestigious wine estates in Pomerol.